kknirala/java-interview-questions/README.md

 Java performance, heap profiling, GC tuning, thread dumps

+How to Make an Object Immutable in Java?
+Why Should You Make an Object Immutable?

+Which Design Patterns have You Used in Your Java Project?

+Do you know about Open Closed Design Principle or Liskov Substitution Principle?

+Which Two Methods HashMap key Object Should Implement?

+Why Should an Object Used As the Key should be Immutable?

+How does ConcurrentHashMap achieves its Scalability?

+How do you share an object between threads? or How to pass an object from one thread to another?

 Questions on Spring/Struts frameworks with any ORM (JPA or hibernate)

 JSP & Servlets